Arthritis knee pain is likely if you found very tender spots on your knee's joint lines, more than on the bone just above and below them.

 This condition is excessive iron accumulation in the body, due to mutation in the HFE gene increasing iron uptake in the gut.

-Common symptoms include weakness, fatigue, arthralgia and arthritis, intermittent abdominal pain, loss of libido, and impotence.
+Common symptoms include weakness, fatigue, arthralgia (joint pain) and arthritis, intermittent abdominal pain, loss of libido, and impotence.

 Symptoms appear 10 or so years earlier in middle aged men, because women lose iron during menstruation and pregnancy in their reproductive years.

-Too much iron is always a potential hazard2, even without this genetic background.
-Sam Queen of the Institute of Health Realities uses the transferrin saturation as one of his danger markers in body chemistry.
+Too much iron is always a potential hazard², even without this genetic background.
+Sam Queen of the Institute of Health Realities uses the the proportion of the blood iron carrier protein which is occupied by iron (transferrin saturation) as one of his danger markers in body chemistry.

 1. A standing, weight bearing X-ray gives a more accurate idea of the loss of gristle.
 This is shown by the "joint space narrowing" - the reduced distance between the bones.